etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

     ```

 ### Ngrok
-So that from Etendo Mobile we can access a sub-application we will use [Ngrok](https://ngrok.com/){target="_blank"} that exposes a local port in a public url.
+So that from Etendo Mobile we can access a sub-application in development mode we will use [Ngrok](https://ngrok.com/){target="_blank"} that exposes a local port in a public url.
 In this case we will expose port 3000 by executing the following command.
     ``` bash title="Terminal"
     ngrok http 3000
     ```